Views: 12 Author: Monica Publish Time: 2025-09-15 Origin: Site

 6. Cost and Maintenance

 Short-radius elbows have a lower unit price, but their higher wear rate may result in higher long-term maintenance costs.
-Long-radius elbows have a higher initial investment, but their low energy consumption, long life, and reduced downtime make them more cost-effective over time.

 Q: Are long radius elbows piggable?